Endeavour Silver - Selling The News Today

 In addition, it is worth noting that Endeavour Silver is not a low-cost silver producer, so it especially does not have the luxury of being able to run into hiccups in production, especially for any prolonged duration of time.

-For 2017, the company estimates that All-In Sustaining Costs (AISC) should fall somewhere along the lines of $14-15/oz silver (net of gold by-product credits).
+For 2017, the company estimates that All-In Sustaining Costs (AISC) should fall somewhere along the lines of $14-15/oz silver (net of gold byproduct credits).

-The company has worked diligently towards reducing AISC over the years and has done an admirable job, as the following 5 year chart will illustrate, for context.
+The company has worked diligently towards reducing AISC over the years and has done an admirable job, as the following five-year chart will illustrate, for context.

 Source: Endeavour Silver Corporate Presentation